-Most of the pages linked via the subject tabs above are freely available via the Internet, and do not require a University of Delaware login for access.
+The subject pages linked via the tabs above are freely available via the Internet, and do not require a University of Delaware login for access.

 Below are links to subscription media databases which require UD user authentication.
 Please note: many of the resources in these databases are also accessible via DELCAT Discovery.
 When using these links, you may be prompted for your UDel NetID and password.
 If you encounter problems accessing Library databases, e-journals, or e-books, please visit the How to Connect to the University of Delaware Library page or use the Ask the Library service for assistance.

 Media Database: JoVE (Journal of Visualized Experiments)